-- (a) Represents non-cash stock compensation expense of \$0.3 million in 2016, \$0.4 million in each of 2017 and 2018, \$0.2 million in the 26 weeks ended June 30, 2018 and \$22.7 million in the 26 weeks ended June 29, 2019, with the remainder representing dividend cash payments made in respect of vested options as a result of dividends declared in connection with our 2016 Recapitalization and our 2018 Recapitalization.
-We expect to pay an additional \$4.2 million in the aggregate on options as they vest in respect of such dividends, of which \$3.4 million is expected to be paid in the remainder of fiscal year 2019. - (b) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of our first and second lien credit facilities in June 2017, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization and the extinguishment of our Second Lien Credit Agreement in June 2019. - (c) Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
-The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (d) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (e) Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent"). - (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable. - (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses, transaction related costs, costs associated with closed stores and miscellaneous costs. - (i) Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition which included trademarks, customer lists and below-market leases. - (j) Represents the tax effect of the total adjustments at our estimated effective tax rate.
+(a) Represents non-cash stock compensation expense of \$0.3 million in 2016, \$0.4 million in each of 2017 and 2018, \$0.3 million in the 39 weeks ended September 29, 2018 and \$25.6 million in the 39 weeks ended September 28, 2019, with the remainder representing dividend cash payments made in respect of vested

+- (b) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of our first and second lien credit facilities in June 2017, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization, the extinguishment of our Second Lien Credit Agreement in June 2019 and the Incremental Agreement entered into with respect to our First Lien Credit Agreement in the third quarter of 2019. - (c) Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
+The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (d) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (e) Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent"). - (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable. - (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses, transaction related costs and miscellaneous costs. - (i) Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition which included trademarks, customer lists and below-market leases. - (j) Represents the tax effect of the total adjustments at our estimated effective tax rate.

-The 26 Weeks Ended June 29, 2019 Compared to the 26 Weeks Ended June 30, 2018
+The 39 Weeks Ended September 28, 2019 Compared to the 39 Weeks Ended September 29, 2018

-Sales increased to \$1.3 billion for the 26 weeks ended June 29, 2019 from \$1.1 billion for the 26 weeks ended June 30, 2018, an increase of \$125.9 million or 11.2%.
+Sales increased to \$1.9 billion for the 39 weeks ended September 28, 2019 from \$1.7 billion for the 39 weeks ended September 29, 2018, an increase of \$201.6 million or 11.8%.
 The increase was the result of non-comparable store sales growth attributable to the net 30 stores opened over the last 12 months as well as an increase in comparable store sales.

-Comparable store sales growth increased to 5.0% for the first half 2019 from 3.5% for the first half 2018.
-Comparable store sales in the first half 2019 were driven by a strong product offering, the expansion of our digital marketing initiatives and continued growth of our NOSH business.
-Additionally, we benefited modestly from the later Easter in 2019 compared to 2018.
+Comparable store sales growth increased to 5.3% for the 39 weeks ended September 28, 2019 from 3.8% for the 39 weeks ended September 29, 2018.
+Comparable store sales in the 39 weeks ended September 28, 2019 were driven by strong opportunistic and every day product purchasing, continued growth of our NOSH business and the expansion and effectiveness of our digital marketing initiatives.